 NDS maintains its cash on deposit with a large commercial bank, and the deposit typically exceeds federally insured limits.

 8. Inventory

-Inventory consists of food and supplies used for the programs.
+Inventory consists of food and supplies used for the programs and is stated at the lower of cost or market value.
 Cost is determined by the first-in, first-out method.

 NOTE C - EQUIPMENT